Minors of non-hamiltonian polyhedra and the Herschel family: The minimal minor of non-hamiltonian polyhedra

+If there is precisely one non-empty sector, then $B$ must have at least four attachments; otherwise, the three attachments would form a 3-cut of $G$ and, by Lemma~\ref{lem:i4c}, would be pairwise non-adjacent, yielding three non-empty sectors, a contradiction.
+Let $w_1, w_2$ be attachments of $B$ such that $(w_1, w_2)$ is the unique non-empty sector.
+All vertices in $[w_2, w_1]$ are attachments of $B$.
+Let $u_1$ be a vertex in $O$ that has a neighbor $x_1$ in $(w_1, w_2)$.

+Since $B$ has at least four attachments, $(w_2, w_1)$ contains at least two vertices.
+By Lemma~\ref{lem:na4}, $u_1$ is not adjacent to any vertex in $(w_2, w_1)$.
+Furthermore, since $\{w_1, w_2\}$ is a 2-cut of $H$ and $G$ is 3-connected, there must be some vertex $u_2$ of $O$ that joins to $(w_2, w_1)$.
+In fact, there must exist at least one more vertex $u_3$ of $O$ that joins to $(w_2, w_1)$; otherwise, $\{w_1, w_2, u_2\}$ would form a 3-cut of $G$ whose removal results in one component containing $\{u_1, x_1\}$ and another containing $(w_2, w_1)$, contradicting Lemma~\ref{lem:i4c}.

+We may assume that $u_1, u_2, u_3$ occur on $O$ in this clockwise order.
+Let $x_i$ be a neighbor of $u_i$ in $C$ for $i\in \{2,3\}$.
+As $x_2,x_3$ are attachments of $B$, they are not adjacent by Lemma~\ref{lem:na4}.
+This implies that $(x_2, x_3)$ contains an attachment of $B$.
+As there is only one non-empty sector, it follows from Lemma~\ref{O5} that $|V(O)|\ge5$.
+Therefore, by Lemma~\ref{lem}, $G$ contains an $\mathfrak{H}$ minor, a contradiction.

-If there are at least two non-empty sectors, let $u$ be the unique vertex in $O$ that joins to these non-empty sectors.
-In fact, there exist non-empty sectors $(w_1, w_2)$ and $(w_3, w_4)$, possibly $w_2 = w_3$, such that $u$ is the unique vertex in $O$ that joins to $(w_1, w_4)$.
-By Lemma~\ref{lem:n3c}, there exist three distinct vertices in $O$ (other than $u$) such that each has a neighbor in $[w_4, w_1]$.
-It follows from Lemma~\ref{lew} that $G$ contains a minor of $\mathfrak{H}$, which is a contradiction.
+If there are at least two non-empty sectors, then, since $|M|=1$ and $M$ is assumed to be as large as possible, there is a vertex $u$ in $O$ such that $u$ is the only vertex to which a non-empty sector can join.
+Specifically, there exist attachments $w_1, w_2, w_3$ of $B$ such that each of $(w_1, w_2)$ and $(w_2, w_3)$ contains at least one non-empty sector, while $(w_1, w_3)$ contains all non-empty sectors.
+Furthermore, $u$ is the only vertex in $O$ that joins to $(w_1, w_3)$, and every vertex in $O$ other than $u$ joins to $[w_3, w_1]$.
+Thus, $u$ has a neighbor in $(w_1, w_2)$ and a neighbor in $(w_2, w_3)$.
+Since $|V(O)| \ge 4$, there exist three distinct vertices in $O$ other than $u$, each of which joins to $[w_3, w_1]$.
+It follows from Lemma~\ref{lew} that $G$ contains an $\mathfrak{H}$ minor, a contradiction.